-"It has been an adventure, you kind of have the idea of what it’s going to be and then the reality.
-What’s been really cool is we’ve gotten to see a lot of different cities in all of the different places that we’ve traveled.
+"It has been an adventure, I have often have a preconceived idea of what it’s going to be, and then I experience the reality of what I'm doing.
+What’s been really cool is we’ve gotten to see a lot of different cities and places in our travels.
 Music for me is something that I cannot not do.
 I just feel like it’s something I’m supposed to do and I’ve felt that way ever since I was a kid.
 I think it’s just who I am and it’s not something that I can change."

 You traveled across the entire USA, did you have any favorite locations or venues?

 "We played in Brooklyn and those were some pretty sick shows.
 It’s a little surprising for me because I’m not usually drawn to big cities.
-I think the communal experience I got to have while I was there, it’s a little different from Manhattan which I’ve been to.
-The people have been really cool and meeting different people from different backgrounds and connect with them over art.
-Two nights ago we played in Brooklyn and there was this really cool guy Danny at the venue we were playing and he said, I think the line was, “I was coming back to myself and learning who I was becoming,” and I thought that was really cool because when he was listening to our songs he was able to rediscover who he was and I don’t know that’s just about as good of a response as I could ever hope for. "
+I think the communal experience I got to have while I was there is different from when I was playing Manhattan.
+The people here have been really awesome and I've enjoyed the experience of connecting with them over art.
+Two nights ago we played in Brooklyn and there was this really cool guy named Danny at the venue we were playing at, and he goes, “I was coming back to myself and learning who I was becoming.”
+I thought that was interesting because when he was listening to our songs he was able to rediscover who he was and that’s one of the best responses to my music I could ever hope for."

 Why do you play music?

-"You’re pursuing what you’re doing because it’s the dream you have in your heart and I think everyone has those and when were faithful with those I think people get to reap benefits with them as well and I think that’s a really cool thing and a beautiful thing.
-It starts out as a selfish pursuit potentially or like a personal pursuit but if we keep pressing into that a lot of times what happens is lots of people get to reap good things from it."
+"You’re pursuing what you’re doing because it’s the dream you have in your heart.
+I truly believe that deep down, everyone has dreams, and when we are faithful with ours, I believe people get to reap benefits of them.
+It's beautiful.
+For many people like us, it may start out as a personal pursuit, but if we keep pressing into that passion, oftentimes a lots of people are going to produce good things from it."

 How was performing for so many people along the tour?